Lightstreamer/lightstreamer_flutter_client/README.md

     client.connect();
     ```

-    The equivalent code for the mobile library is:
+    The equivalent code for the mobile/desktop library is:

     ```dart
     var client = LightstreamerClient("https://push.lightstreamer.com/", "DEMO");